rizinorg/book/src/tools/rz-hash/intro.md

 # Rz-hash

-The rz-hash tool can be used to compute checksums of files, disk devices or strings.
+The `rz-hash` tool can be used to compute checksums of files, disk devices or strings.
 By block or entirely using many different hash algorithms.

-This tool is also capable of doing some encoding/decoding operations like base64 and xor encryption.
+This tool is also capable of doing some encoding/decoding operations like base64 and xor encoding.

 This is an example usage: